 At the outset we face definitional challenges and the need to differentiate among different terms and concepts.
 What exactly do we mean by peace?
 The term is highly emotive, historian Michael Howard wrote, and is often abused as a tool of political propaganda.
-14 When peace is defined narrowly it can imply passivity and the acceptance of injustice.
-15 During the cold war the word had subversive implications and was often associated with communism.
-Moscow sponsored ersatz "peace councils," which gave the word a negative connotation.
+Howard wrote, and is often abused as a tool of political propaganda.
+During the cold war the word had subversive implications and was often associated with communism.
+Moscow sponsored ersatz peace councils, which gave the word a negative connotation.
 Hesitancy about the meaning of peace existed long before the cold war.
 In the years before World War I Andrew Carnegie lavishly funded programs to prevent war and advance international cooperation, but he was uncomfortable with the word peace and wanted to leave it out of the title of the international endowment he left as his legacy.
-16